EFWob/OdroidGoRadio/README.md

 referred to as "(1)" to "(4)" (from left to right upside down view).

 ## Possible Startup-Issue
-As said, the VS1053 is powered through USB.
-At least one of the header pins is connected to a strapping pin that alters the bootup sequence.
-Sometimes (that depends: I have tested several combos and with some Odroid/VS pairs that means always, with others never)the Odroid will not start properly when USB and VS1053 are connected and the Odroid is switched on.
+The VS1053 must be powered through USB.
+At least one of the GPIO header pins is connected to a strapping pin that alters the bootup sequence.
+Sometimes (that depends: I have tested several combinations of Odroids and VS modules.
+For some that means always, for others there was no issue at all) the Odroid will not start properly when USB and VS1053 are connected and the Odroid is switched on.
 The safe sequence is to connected Odroid to VS1053, switch on the Odroid from battery and after this switch on USB power supply (and thus power the VS1053).
 The timeframe between switching Odroid On and Power Up USB is in the range 0.5 to 4 seconds (roughly).